DregHub/DregDVR/README.md

 https://www.docker.com/products/docker-desktop/

+Clone the repo into a folder structure like V:\Dregs\SOMEDREG first and fill in your config.cfg with real details

 then look at this command and modify it for your system

-docker run -v V:\Dregs\pj:/dvr python:alpine python /dvr/main.py
+docker run -v V:\Dregs\SOMEDREG:/dvr python:alpine python /dvr/main.py

 command brakedown...

-	V:\Dregs\PJ = The folder on the disk for this instance of the dvr :/dvr = Leave this alone can be the same for multiple dregs python:alpine = the os the container will run leave this alone its already slimmed down enough python /dvr/main.py = the command the container will use to start the dregs dvr script
+	V:\Dregs\SOMEDREG = The folder on the disk for this instance of the dvr, the repo files should already be in here :/dvr = Leave this alone can be the same for multiple dregs python:alpine = the os the container will run only alpine is supported python /dvr/main.py = the command the container will use to start the dregs dvr script

 You need a different folder and container for each dreg you want to record